Model of cAMP signaling microdomain

 Projects

-Our projects focus on a specific PDE, PDE3A, and vasopressin-mediated water reabsorption.
+Our projects focus on a specific phosphodiesterase (PDE), PDE3A and vasopressin-mediated water reabsorption.

-Elucidating functions of PDE3A in the cardiovascular system and targeting PDE3A for protection of end-organs from hypertension-induced injury
+Elucidating functions of PDE3A in the cardiovascular system and targeting PDE3A to protect end-organs from hypertension-induced injury

-Hypertension represents a major risk factor for secondary cardiovascular complications and diseases such as cardiac hypertrophy, heart failure, stroke, hypertensive retinopathy or chronic kidney disease (CKD).
-According to the WHO, an astonishing 1.3 billion people worldwide have hypertension.
-Worldwide, hypertension causes 8.5 million deaths from stroke, ischemic heart disease, other vascular and renal diseases annually.
-64 million people worldwide are affected by heart failure.
-Only 50 % of heart failure patients are alive 5 years after diagnosis.
-These numbers reflect the burden of hypertension and hypertension-induced end-organ damage as well as the medical need for innovative and effective therapies for the prevention and treatment of hypertension and hypertension-induced end-organ damage.
+Hypertension is a major risk factor for secondary cardiovascular complications and diseases, such as cardiac hypertrophy, heart failure, stroke, hypertensive retinopathy or chronic kidney disease (CKD).
+According to the WHO, an astonishing 1.3 billion people worldwide experience hypertension, leading to 8.5 million deaths from stroke, ischemic heart disease, other vascular and renal diseases each year.
+64 million people around the world are affected by heart failure.
+Only 50% of heart failure patients survive for five years from their diagnosis.
+These numbers reflect the impact of hypertension and hypertension-induced end-organ damage, not to mention the urgent need for innovative and effective medical therapies to prevent and treat hypertension and related illnesses.

-Hypertension with brachydactyly type E (HTNB) is a rare autosomal dominant Mendelian syndrome so far found in only 10-20 families.
-HTNB is distinguished by harmless brachydactyly type E, and progressive severe hypertension resembling essential hypertension.
+Hypertension with brachydactyly type E (HTNB) is a rare autosomal dominant Mendelian syndrome found in only 10 to 20 families to date.
+HTNB is characterised by harmless brachydactyly type E and progressive severe hypertension that resembles essential hypertension.
 The severe hypertension is caused by increased proliferation rates of vascular smooth muscle cells (VSMCs) and vessel hyperplasia.
-The systolic blood pressure of HTNB patients can reach 170-250 mmHg, their diastolic pressure 100-150 mmHg.
-If untreated, the patients die of stroke by age 50 years.
-HTNB causes vascular injury but surprisingly not the above-mentioned typical hypertension-induced end-organ damage, including cardiac hypertrophy, heart failure or kidney damage.
+HTNB patients' systolic blood pressure can reach 170–250 mmHg and their diastolic pressure 100-150 mmHg.
+Left untreated, patients die of stroke by the age of 50.
+HTNB causes vascular injury, but surprisingly not the typical end-organ damage induced by hypertension, such as cardiac hypertrophy, heart failure or kidney damage.

-We demonstrated that gain-of-function phosphodiesterase (PDE)3A gene mutations cause HTNB.
-Through examination of HTNB patients and the study of various cell and animal models, we aim to understand the mechanisms by which the PDE3A mutations cause hypertension and at the same time protect organs from hypertension-induced injury.
-Elucidation of the underlying mechanisms could pave the way to novel approaches for the treatment and prevention of hypertension and hypertension-induced end-organ damage.
+We have demonstrated that gain-of-function phosphodiesterase (PDE)3A gene mutations cause HTNB.
+By examining HTNB patients and studying various cell and animal models, we aim to understand how PDE3A mutations cause hypertension while at the same time protecting organs from hypertension-induced injury.
+Elucidating these underlying mechanisms could pave the way for novel approaches to the treatment and prevention of hypertension and hypertension-induced end-organ damage.

-Vasopressin-mediated water reabsorption – trafficking of the water channel aquaporin-2 (AQP2)
+Vasopressin-mediated water reabsorption – trafficking water channel aquaporin-2 (AQP2)

-Diabetes insipidus is characterised by a massive loss of water, i.e. passing up to 20 l urine, per day, and thirst (polyuria and polydipsia, respectively).
-The water loss can cause severe side effects including seizure, hypotension and hypovolemic shock.
-Congenital forms of DI, caused by mutations in the genes encoding AVP, V2R or AQP2, affect around 300.000 people world-wide.
-Drug-induced acquired forms affect millions of patients.
-Lithium induces diabetes insipidus in patients with bipolar diseases (1.5 million in the US alone), and the V2R blocker, tolvaptan, induces diabetes insipidus in patients with autosomal dominant polycystic kidney disease (12.5 million people world-wide).
-There is no satisfactory treatment available to reduce the water loss in diabetes insipidus.
+Diabetes insipidus is characterised by massive water loss – up to 20 litres of urine per day – and thirst (polyuria and polydipsia).
+This water loss can lead to severe complications including seizure, hypotension and hypovolemic shock.
+Congenital forms of diabetes insipidus, caused by mutations in the genes encoding AVP, V2R or AQP2, affect around 300,000 people worldwide.
+Meanwhile, drug-induced, acquired forms affect millions of patients: lithium can induce diabetes insipidus in patients with bipolar disorder (1.5 million people in the US alone), while the V2R blocker, tolvaptan, induces diabetes insipidus in patients with autosomal dominant polycystic kidney disease, which affects 12.5 million people worldwide.
+At this time, there is no satisfactory treatment to reduce water loss in diabetes insipidus.

-We have discovered several AKAPs and new kinases and mechanisms that participate in the cAMP-directed control of AVP-mediated water reabsorption.
-Moreover, we identified small molecules that promote the plasma membrane localisation of AQP2 and thus could have utility for the treatment of diabetes insipidus.
-Our group aims to further contribute to understanding molecular mechanisms underlying AVP-mediated water reabsorption and to develop novel small molecules towards drug candidates for the treatment of diabetes insipidus.
+We have discovered several AKAPs, new kinases and mechanisms that participate in the cAMP-directed control of AVP-mediated water reabsorption.
+Moreover, we have identified small molecules that promote the plasma membrane localisation of AQP2, which may serve as promising leads for diabetes insipidus treatment.
+Our group aims to further contribute to the understanding of the molecular mechanisms underlying AVP-mediated water reabsorption and to develop novel small molecules as potential drug candidates for the treatment of diabetes insipidus.

 Funding

-Our work is kindly supported by two individual grants from the Deutsche Forschungsgemeinschaft (DFG), the Else Kröner-Fresenius-Stiftung (Key project), and the MDC.
+Our work is kindly supported by individual grants from the Deutsche Forschungsgemeinschaft (DFG), the Federal Ministry of Research, Technology and Space (BMFTR) and the Else Kröner-Fresenius-Stiftung (Key Project), and by the MDC.

 Publications